-- a.
-Product Development: Croatia is not developing any biotech crops. - b.
+a.
+Product Development: Croatia is not developing any biotech crops.

+b.
 Commercial Production: Croatia opted-out from planting GE seeds.
 In 2018, Croatia has amended its Law on GMOs (incorporating EU Directive 2015/412) to legally support that decision.
 Before the optout, in Croatia, no permits have been granted for the deliberate release of GE plants -- either for field trials or commercial cultivation.

 Croatia is a signatory of the Danube Soya Agreement an initiative to increase non-GE soy production in Europe and reduce GE imports.
 The Danube Soya aims to create a "GMO"-free soy producing region in countries along the Danube River.
-Another goal of the project is to connect poorer farmers in Eastern European countries, such as Slovakia, Hungary, Croatia, and Serbia, to more affluent consumers in Western Europe who want non-GE soy for feed or food

-- c.
-Export: Croatia does not export GE crops/products. - d.
+Another goal of the project is to connect poorer farmers in Eastern European countries, such as Slovakia, Hungary, Croatia, and Serbia, to more affluent consumers in Western Europe who want non-GE soy for feed or food c.
+Export: Croatia does not export GE crops/products.

+d.
 Import: EU approved events are automatically approved for food and feed use in Croatia.
 These products must be labeled and when it comes to food and feed, for traceability purposes, the company must inform the Ministry of Health 30 days in advance before they are placed on the Croatian market.
-Some imported GE soy beans are used in feed and the press has reported that some farmers are planting imported GE soy. - e.
-Food Aid: Croatia is neither a food aid recipient nor a food aid donor. - f.
+Some imported GE soybean cake is used in feed. e.
+Food Aid: Croatia is neither a food aid recipient nor a food aid donor.
+Imports mostly come from Brazil.

+f.
 Trade Barriers: Beyond the current legislation, there are no additional plant-biotechnology requirements with the potential to affect U.S. exports.